Defining extended TQFTs via handle attachments: Introduction

 \subsection{Results}

 The main objective of this paper is to give a result analogous to \cite[Thm 1.8]{Juhasz} for once-extended theories.
-Given the theory on $n$-manifolds, $(n+1)$-cobordisms and their diffeomorphisms (which assemble into a bicategory $\Cob_{n+1+\varepsilon}$), and a prescription on what to do on handle attachments satisfying some explicit relations, we want to build a once-extended theory.
+We suppose we are given a TQFT defined only on $n$-manifolds, $(n+1)$-cobordisms and their diffeomorphisms (which assemble into a bicategory $\Cob_{n+1+\varepsilon}$).
+This is called a categorified $(n+1)$-TQFT, or and $(n+1+\varepsilon)$-TQFT, in the literature, and we want to extend it to $(n+2)$-cobordisms.
+We show that such an extension is equivalent to a prescription on what to do on handle attachments satisfying some explicit relations.
 This is formulated precisely in: